chironb/ChiCLI/README.md

 v1.01 - First Post-Final-Release Update! - Jan 7 2022
 - Added:     Support for the CMD HD!
 Also supports the real-time clock functions!
 - Added:     Support for the VICE FS Driver v2.0!
 - Added:     More support for the 1581.
 You can now move in and out of partitions like folders using the 'cd' command.
 To return to the root partition, use 'cd /' just like any other drive that supports folders.
 This should also let you enter nested sub-partitions.
 Also... the 1581...
-OMG shootme in the face...
+OMG shoot me in the face...
 - Help:      Added a little section in the help for hardware support.
 Use 'help hardware' to bring it up.
 - Fixed:     Much rework done to the 'cd' and 'part' partition commands.
 - Fixed:     The delete command wasn't getting all the files on the first pass.
 Now it does.
 Needed to do some jumping around to restart the scan after every delete.